Hexagonall/Birthday-Wisher-Project/README.md

 # Birthday-Wisher-Project
-İf you don't remember your family and friends members's birthday, This piece of code might be useful for you.
+İf you don't remember your family and friends members's birthday, This piece of codes might be useful for you.